 Because of the way they will be deployed and managed, they will have all the necessary equipment and training to effectively carry out their role.
 They will all have personal radios that provide immediate access to police communications and support.

 PCSOs are full members of Essex Police staff and have been recruited to ensure they meet the high levels of integrity expected of all staff.
 As members of Essex Police they are subjected to the same level of standards and scrutiny as other staff.
 They are managed by a sergeant, work with a community support team manager and are ultimately accountable to the divisional commander.

 How can we tell who is a PCSO and who is a police officer?

 PCSOs wear a uniform that makes them recognisable as being employees of Essex Police but that makes them look distinct from police officers.
 All PCSOs carry personal identification.

 PCSOs are being trained in the structure and principles of the force; customer care and community and race relations issues; relevant law and how to exercise their powers; patrol issues; use of Essex Police technology, systems and partnership arrangements.
 They will be provided with on-going support, training and development.

 Why do they only need a short course when it takes two years to train as a police constable?

 PCSOs require less training because their role is different and more specific to that of a police constable.
 PCSOS will be fully trained to understand their role and how and when their powers should be exercised.
 The training package is comprehensive and on-going and is far greater than the training currently received by local authority warden schemes.

 But I want to talk to a police officer?

 PCSOs will do their best to listen to you and resolve the issues you have or problems you may be experiencing.
 But there are sometimes when you may want to speak to a police officer.
-You can always do this by contacting your local police station.
-However, because PCSOs work with the community policing team managers you can rely on them to pass any message or query to them if you wish.
+You can do this by contacting your local police station or telephoning 101.